claireroche/claireroche.github.io/cv.md

 * **Engineer Degree** in Applied Mathematics and Mechanics, ENSEIRB-MATMECA, Bordeaux, France, 2021.
   * French equivalent of a Master of Engineering degree
 * **Master Degree** in Numerical Methods for High Performance Computing, University of Bordeaux, 2021.
+* **Preparatory classes to Grandes Ecoles** in Mathematics and Physics, Camille-Jullian, Bordeaux.
+  * Preparatory classes for French selective engineering schools
+  * 2016 - 2018

 ## Work Experience